 Upstream of the project area, the park continues to the east.
 According to the Puget Sound Tributaries Drainage Needs Report DNR No. 11 (Snohomish County 2002), Lund’s Gulch Creek extends approximately 1.9 miles from Puget Sound through a steep, deeply incised forested ravine.
 Additional watershed information is described in Section 2.0 of the Snohomish County (2002) report.

-From a park user perspective, the existing conditions exacerbate flooding, restrict shoreline access, and significantly increase public safety risks due to illegal railway trespass in spite of fencing and signage as the public avoids the flooded culvert.
-Grating within the culvert is removed when sediments block the low flow channel available for fish passage.
-Park patrons who continue to use the culvert during these times must walk on either an 18-inch-wide ledge or directly in the creek, risking further impact to fish.

 The proposed project provides a unique opportunity in this area because it has a perennial salmon-bearing stream, with documented non-natal juvenile Chinook use and a single large landowner (Snohomish County Parks) committed to working with BNSF and converting a large portion of the lower park area to a restored estuary.
 The proposed project provides the opportunity to begin to address the landscape-scale constraint of lost pocket estuary rearing habitats in a way that maximizes the restoration opportunities at the site.

 List the fish resources present at the site and targeted by this project.